 Medium to large electrical variable speed drives; DC drives (SCR drives in offshore/drilling parlance) and AC variable frequency drives (VFDs) are fundamental to most operations.
 However, their use significantly degrades the quality of electric power, increases equipment failure, and disrupts control systems, resulting in production losses and compromised safety.

 The electrical power quality offshore or onshore is rarely monitored and, even after a serious incident or disaster, it is rarely investigated nor considered to be a contributory factor.
-Rules and recommendations for the limitation of harmonic voltage distortion have been in place for many years, via the marine classification bodies, IEE (Institute of Electrical Engineers) and the IEC (International Electrotechnical Commission) but often given scant regard.
-Harmonic voltage distortion offshore can exceed the recommended limits by a factor of 4-7 times.
+Rules and recommendations for the limitation of harmonic voltage distortion have been in place for many years via the marine classification bodies, IEE (Institute of Electrical Engineers) and the IEC (International Electrotechnical Commission) but often given scant regard.
+Harmonic voltage distortion offshore can exceed the recommended limits by a factor of 2 -4 times based on 8% Uthd limits.

 US$100m’s are lost annually across the industry, directly and indirectly, due to poor power quality, by an industry which is often unaware of the where the damage or disruption to equipment originates from.
-Little or no training is provided for rig electricians and little or no harmonic or power quality measurements taken.
+Little or no training is provided for rig electricians and little or no harmonic, power quality or EMC measurements taken.

 Common mode voltage due to VFDs presents a constant and increasing threat of disruption to equipment and jeopardising operations and safety.
 All this is happening in the background and most operators are unaware of the threat poor power quality poses to their investment and to the safety of their employees.